revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 There are 3 types of JDBC Statements which are discussed below:

-- `java.sql.Statement`:Statement object compiles and executes no matter whether there is a change in the query syntax or not. for Example: if you are inserting 100 employees your insert query will remain same but Statement object will compile your insert query again and again for 100 times and runs.
+- `java.sql.Statement`:Statement object compiles and executes no matter whether there is a change in the query syntax or not.for Example: if you are inserting 100 employees your insert query will remain same but Statement object will compile your insert query again and again for 100 times and runs.

 ```java
 Statement st = conn.createStatement( );
 ResultSet rs = st.executeQuery();

 ```
-- `java.sql.PreparedStatement`: This type of statement is designed in such a way that it compiles only when there is a syntactic change in your query.
-For Example: This will compile the insert statement once and executes it 100 times.
+- `java.sql.PreparedStatement`: This type of statement is designed in such a way that it compiles only when there is a syntactic change in your query.For Example: This will compile the insert statement once and executes it 100 times.

 ```java
 String s1 = "Update emp SET salary = ?
 WHERE designation = ?";